-- 1. Materials used for main structural parts are to be suitable for their respective working conditions, such as service temperatures, pressures, etc. In addition, materials to be used for pressure-bearing parts and power transmission shafts of prime mover having output of 100 kW are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships. - Materials used for main structural parts whose design temperatures do not exceed -55°C are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships and Ch 7, Sec 4, Table 7.4 of Rules. - 3.
-The non-destructive tests specified in Pt 2, Ch 1, 501.10 and 601.10 of Rules for the Classification of Steel Ships may be requested for main structural parts in cases where deemed necessary by the Society. - 4.
-The main structural parts of gas compressors specified in this chapter are as following: - (1) Rotor - (2) Impeller construction.
+- 1. Materials used for essential parts are to be suitable for their respective working conditions, such as service temperatures, pressures, etc. In addition, materials to be used for power transmission shafts of prime mover having output of 100 kW are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships.
+The materials used for essential parts are to be manufactured by the manufacturer approved by the Society and complied with Korean Industrial Standards or equivalent, unless the Society specially considers necessary.
+(2022) - 2.
+Materials used for main structural parts whose design temperatures do not exceed -55°C are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships and Ch 7, Sec 4, Table 7.4 of Rules. - 3.
+The non-destructive tests specified in Pt 2.
+Ch 1, 501.10 and 601.10 of Rules for the Classification of Steel Ships may be requested for main structural parts in cases where deemed necessary by the Society. - 4.
+The main structural parts of gas compressors specified in this chapter are as following: - (1) Rotor

+(2) Impeller
-1. Gas compressors are to be free from gas leakage as far as practicable and to be of a non-sparking

-- 2. The shaft sealing of gas compressors is be according to the followings; - (1) Sufficient gas sealing ability at service temperature and pressure is to be provided, and construction it to be durable enough to permit continuous operation, and - (2) Construction is to be such that no gas leakage or ingress of atmospheric air occurs when the gas compressor stops. - 3.
+- 1. Gas compressors are to be free from gas leakage as far as practicable and to be of a non-sparking construction. - 2.
+The shaft sealing of gas compressors is be according to the followings; - (1) Sufficient gas sealing ability at service temperature and pressure is to be provided, and construction it to be durable enough to permit continuous operation, and - (2) Construction is to be such that no gas leakage or ingress of atmospheric air occurs when the gas compressor stops. - 3.
 Suitable means are to be provided so that no excessive forces are imposed upon gas compressors due to any deformation of the piping connected thereto and ship deflections. - 4.
 In cases where gas compressors are driven by steam turbines installed in the same compartment, the temperature of the steam to drive the turbine is to be sufficiently safe by being lower than the spontaneous ignition temperature of boil-off gas. - 5.
 Gas compressors, including driving machines and power transmission systems, are to be capable of withstanding the mechanical and thermal loads, and vibrations encountered under normal working conditions. - 6.
 Gas compressors are to be constructed so as to allow gas purging without difficulty at times of overhauling and are to be provided with suitable purge connections.

-1. Casings are to be designed in accordance with one of the followings:

-- (1) The thicknesses of casings are to have values not less than those determined by the requirements in Pt 5, Ch 5, 306. to 309. of Rules for the Classification of Steel Ships.
-However, allow-able stress are to be in accordance with Ch 6, 415.
+- 1. Casings are to be designed in accordance with one of the followings: - (1) The thicknesses of casings are to have values not less than those determined by the requirements in Pt 5, Ch 5, 306. to 309. of Rules for the Classification of Steel Ships.
+However, allowable stress are to be in accordance with Ch 6, 415.
 3 (3) (A), Table 6.4 of Rules. - (2) Casing may be designed with the aid finite element analysis provided that design limits comply with Section VIII, Division 2 of ASME Code stress intensity. - (3) Casings may be designed in accordance with recognized standards. - 2.
-Strength of screw shaft is to be in accordance with Pt 5, Ch 3, 203. of Rules for the Classification of Steel Ships.
+Strength of screw shaft is to be in accordance with Pt 5, Ch 6, 101.
+5 (2) of Rules for the Classification of Steel Ships.
+(2021)